ibm-telemetry/telemetry-js/README.md

 ### When does data get collected?

 Telemetry collection runs exclusively in CI environments.
-Collection will never happen on local development environments or on projects that aren't configured to run automated scripts on a CI environment (GitHub actions, Travis CI, etc.)
+Collection will never occur on local development environments or on projects that aren't configured to run automated scripts in a CI environment (e.g., GitHub Actions, Travis CI, etc.).
+However, if your project runs inside a container (e.g., Docker, Podman), telemetry may be collected, as containerized environments are considered production-like and thus fall under the scope of CI workflows.

 During a build or any other CI operation that installs package dependencies (`npm install`, `yarn install`, ...), IBM telemetry will run as a background process and perform data collection.